Creating a firewall

 Setting firewall rules

-Click + New rule and configure the rule settings:• From: Search/enter the source IP or select “Any” for all IPs.• To: Search/enter the destination IP or select “Any”.• Protocol: Choose TCP or UDP.• Port: Enter the port number or range (e.g., 22 for SSH or 80-90 for a range of ports).Click Apply to save the rule.
+Open the Rules tab, click New rule, and configure the rule settings:• From: Search/enter the source IP or select “Any” for all IPs.• To: Search/enter the destination IP or select “Any”.• Protocol: Choose TCP or UDP.• Port range: Enter a single port or a range using a hyphen (for example,

 Assigning firewall rules to servers

-You can assign firewalls to servers using two methods:From the Firewall dashboard
+You can assign firewalls to servers using two methods:From the Firewall detail page

 Assign firewall to servers